-Significant causes of our sparse information on subsurface chlorophyll concentrations relate to shortcomings in sampling techniques which we consider in the "Discussion" section of this paper.
-However, it is the lack of a "species" or taxonomic approach to studies of DCMs that is a major foil to the proper understanding of their biogeochemistry.
+proper understanding of their biogeochemistry.
 A measure of this lack may be had by examining papers identified by the keyword search on "Deep Chlorophyll Maximum" in the Science Citation Index.
 Of 143 papers that report research on marine DCMs, only 16 identify phytoplankton species.

-Large diatoms, simply by their size, are important for export [Goldman, 1988; 1993].
-Recent research has demonstrated that several species of large or giant diatoms, hitherto thought to represent the sparse flora of oligotrophic seas have been observed in water column concentrations and major flux events and have been shown to form massive ancient sedimentary deposits [e.g. Sancetta, et al., 1991; Kemp et al., 1993; 2000; Yoder et al., 1994].
+- [4] Large diatoms, simply by their size, are important for export [Goldman, 1988, 1993].
+Recent research has demonstrated that several species of large or giant diatoms, hitherto thought to represent the sparse flora of oligotrophic seas have been observed in water column concentrations and major flux events and have been shown to form massive ancient sedimentary deposits [e.g., Sancetta et al., 1991; Kemp and Baldauf, 1993; Kemp et al., 2000; Yoder et al., 1994].
 Several of these concentrations or deposits of diatoms appear to be associated with major oceanic frontal zones or their ancient precursors, but there has, as yet, been no synthesis of such occurrences.
-An improved understanding of the ecology of these "giants" and the nature of their interaction with frontal regions is essential, if key species and phytoplankton functional types are to be properly represented in ocean biogeochemical models.

-In earlier papers [Kemp et al., 1999; 2000; Smetacek, 2000] we documented evidence for a "fall dump" of diatom flux much of whose biomass had accumulated in deep chorophyll maxima (DCM).
+An improved understanding of the ecology of these "giants" and the nature of their interaction with frontal regions is essential, if key species and phytoplankton functional types are to be properly represented in ocean biogeochemical models. - [5] In earlier papers [Kemp et al., 1999, 2000; Smetacek, 2000] we documented evidence for a "fall dump" of diatom flux much of whose biomass had accumulated in DCMs.
 Here we revisit the evidence for production and accumulation of giant diatoms in stratified waters but also review an increasing body of evidence from both oceanographic experiments and surveys and burgeoning paleoceanographic data sets of the significance of oceanic frontal zones for generating massive diatom flux.